PMT 6.9

 young Apsarases come down from the sky and approach him,

-their hearts melting and their flower-like Their hair swarming with bees becomes loose, their foreheads
+their hearts melting and their flower-like else

 and hear only the music of his flute.
 277 வானிளவரசுவைகுந்தக்குட்டன்